karuppiah7890/recruitment-problems/covidb/README.md

 The name of project `covidb` has been derived by combining the words `COVID` and `DB` (Database), since we are building a database of positively tested people.

+---

+Honestly, after trying out the program, it feels a bit boring.
+Mostly getting and showing input.
+Not much to think about actually.
+Hmm.